mapillary/mapillary-sdk-ios/README.md

 ### Edit your application plist

 Now you need to add a custom URL scheme to your app.
 This is needed so that after authentication in the browser, your app can get focus again.
-Enter the same scheme as you provided in the redirect URL previously.
+Enter the same scheme as you provided in the redirect URL previously (but without ://).

 You also need to add `MapillaryClientId` and `MapillaryRedirectUrl` to the plist.

-Below is an example of a plist.
+Below is an example of parts of a plist file.

 ```
 <plist version="1.0">